Bertram-RQ/python_youtube_downloader_website/README.md

 pip install sqlalchemy
 ```

+> [!NOTE]
+> Add -U to the end to update the packages in case it stops working

 Step 4: setup IP and Port to use (you usually won't need to change this if you're running it on your own machine)

 ```python